Affinity Designer vs Adobe Illustrator for Freelancers 2026: Which One Actually Wins?

 User Interface & Ease of Use

-Winner: Affinity Designer (slightly, for newcomers)
+Winner: Affinity Designer (slightly, for first-timers)

 Core Vector Features